p-andhika/odyssey-airlock/getting-started.md

 To learn more about headers and other advanced features like configuring environment variables, telemetry, and authentication, visit [Apollo’s docs on working with Router](https://community.apollographql.com/c/graph-os/getting-started/35).

-ℹ️ If you run into any issues or difficulties, please reach out via the [Apollo Community here](https://community.apollographql.com/c/graph-os/getting-started/35) and click “New Topic”–the Apollo team is here to help!
+ℹ️ **Tip:** If you run into any issues or difficulties, please reach out via the [Apollo Community](https://community.apollographql.com/c/graph-os/getting-started/35).
+Click **New Topic** to start a discussion–the Apollo team is here to help!

 # Debugging your schema

 The Apollo dev toolkit includes a few debugging tools to help you design and develop your graph.
 The journey looks a little something like this:

-- Design your schema with Apollo’s IDE extensions
+1. Design your schema with Apollo’s IDE extensions
-- Check for errors each time you save
+2. Check for errors each time you save
-- Debug Connectors in Sandbox
+3. Debug Connectors in Sandbox
-- Rinse and repeat until you're happy with your API!
+4. Rinse and repeat until you're happy with your API!

 ## Design your schema with Apollo’s IDE extensions

 Apollo’s IDE extensions are designed to help you catch and correct any issues related to schema design as early as possible.
 Lean on their instant feedback and autocomplete capabilities to help you create types, fields, arguments, and Connectors.

 ## Check for errors each time you save

 When you run `rover dev`, Rover starts watching your files for updates.
 Every time you make a change, Rover checks to see if the schema is valid.
 You can think of it as “hot-reloading” for your GraphQL schema.
 [More details about the dev command](https://www.apollographql.com/docs/rover/commands/dev).

 ## Debug Connectors in Sandbox